-We don’t know specific details about the plot yet or how many episodes the show will run.
-The Hollywood Reporter did state in initial reports that HBO is focusing on the original game rather than the sequel—at least initially.
-And we’re assuming the story will follow the award-winning video game’s narrative.
+The series will span a cool 10 episodes and will follow the first game, at least initially.
+This means we can easily assume the story will follow the award-winning video game’s narrative.
 It’s set in the 2030s.
 Joel, a smuggler who has seen some s**t, gets Ellie out of a quarantine zone for their journey.
 They must depend upon each other for survival as they travel from east to west.
-By all accounts it’s an intense and emotional story, so brace yourself.
+By all accounts, it’s an intense and emotional story, so brace yourself.

 Gustavo Santaolalla, who composed both installments of The Last of Us video games, will bring his musical talents to the HBO series.

 The Last of Us‘ Cast